gbif/model-dwca-v2/README.md

 # Data Publishing using Darwin Core Archives Version 2 (DwCA_v2)
 This repository provides examples of datasets structured to take advantage of the expanded capabilities of Darwin Core Archives Version 2.
-Datasets are divided into categories of the datasets based on the basic types of Events they document (Observations, MaterialGatherings, eDNA, OrganismInteractions, and Biotic Surveys) and each dataset occupies a directory within the most appropriate type of dataset.
+There is a folder for each of the types of datasets (material_gathering, observation, organism-interaction, and survey) for which a mapping from the original structure to the DwCA_v2 model has been tested.

-A PostgreSQL 'Extended Occurrence' database schema ([schema.sql](./gbif/schema.sql)) provides a structure within which to test use cases supported by the Extended Occurrence Data Publishing Model.
+The postgreSQL [database schema](./gbif/dwca_v2_schema.sql) provides the structure within which to test use cases supported by the DwCA_v2.

-Each example dataset includes TSV files of data and a script to load these data into a Extended Occurrence PostgreSQL database.
+Within each dataset type folder is a folder for each separate dataset.
+Within the dataset folders are scripts and instructions to create a copy of the database, load the input files (from the ./input_data folder), transform the data into the DwCa_v2_ structure, and write the output files (to the ./output_data folder).

+The repository contains a controlled_vocabularies folder where real-world values are mapped to preferred labels that match pattern for preferred labels of Darwin Core controlled vocabularies.

-A [directory](./controlled_vocabularies) with suggestions for preferred labels for concepts that are recommended to use controlled vocabularies is also provided.
-Some fields whose values are strictly controlled have TYPE ENUMS defined in [schema.sql](./gbif/schema.sql)] .
-For example, the term dwc:occurrenceStatus MUST be populated with either 'Present' or 'Absent'.
+Some fields whose values are strictly controlled have TYPE ENUMS defined in this database schema.
+For example, the term occurrence.occurrenceStatus MUST be populated with either 'Present' or 'Absent'.

 ```
 CREATE TYPE OCCURRENCE_STATUS AS ENUM (